tzeitim/genome-blender/README.md

 # Notes
 The current scripts by no means represent real information.
 They are just a cartoon of how I imagine things to work.
 This of course could be fed with real data (not sure yet what type) and draw something more "real".

-Due to attention to other projects these libraries are considered as stand-by.

 keywords: 3d genome, hic, chromatin, chromosome conformation capture, 3C, chromosomal walks, C-walks.